Mahamedm/Simplified-tts-chrome_extension/README.md

 ### Installation
 -----------------
-- Download the extension from the releases page.
 - In Chrome, go to the extensions page (chrome://extensions).
 - Enable developer mode by clicking the toggle switch in the top right corner.
 - Click the "Load unpacked" button and select the downloaded extension folder.